Ademking/ademking.github.io/_posts/2023-02-03-angular-tips.md

 In this article, we'll take a look at some of the best practices for optimizing performance in Angular applications.

-## 0. Don't Use the Angular (I'm an Angular Developer...
+## 0. Don't Use Angular (I'm an Angular Developer...
 Don't Kill Me)

 I hate to say it, but if you're building a high-performance application, you should probably consider using a different framework.
 Angular is not the fastest framework out there...